joshunwin/joshunwin.github.io/menu/about.md

 Hi, I'm Josh from London, I like coffee and [Weetos](https://www.weetabixfoodcompany.co.uk/our-brands/weetos).

 I currently work in film and tv, looking after the footage pipeline during production.
-Are the rushes (footage) safe?
+What does that mean you ask?
+In short, if the answer to these is yes, then my job is done: Are the rushes (footage) safe?
 Are editorial happy?
 Is the production team happy?
 Does the cinematographers look pass through correctly to post production?
-Is the answer to these is yes, then my job is done.

-Outside of work though, I have a keen interest in technology and the environment, and so I wanted an outlet to write my musings - if not for anyone else, then at least  for me!
+Outside of work, I have a few interests and hobbies that I hope to be able to write a little bit about here.
+I've always enjoyed writing, and I wanted a place to satisfy that by allowing me to post short musings.
+Posts could be just about any topic, but expect a fair amount of environmental and technology orientated pieces.

 <div class="page-content">